 This is the most advanced of the Discovery Series.
-It’s able to detect coins under 11 inches of soil, and offers a running depth graph.
+It’s able to detect coins under 11 inches of soil and offers a running depth graph.
 Bigger items can be found buried 4 feet underground.
-Alone among this series, the 3300 also offers a pinpoint mode that gives you a more accurate idea of where a buried item really is.
+Alone among this series, the Bounty Hunter 3300 also offers a pinpoint mode that gives you a more accurate idea of where a buried item really is.
 There 4 search modes in total.

 If you want to save a few bucks, then this is what you get as it’s more affordable than the 3300.
 You still have the 4 tones, and you also have 9 target categories.
 The power here lets you find coins under 9 inches of soil, and larger objects 3 feet deep.
 This comes with automatic ground balancing to deal with soil mineralization.

-It’s every easy to use, and unwanted objects can be overlooked with just 1 touch.
+It’s very easy to use, and unwanted objects can be overlooked with just 1 touch.
 It’s just 2l4 pounds and even its padded armrest is adjustable.

 This is the cheapest of the series, but the quality isn’t cheap at all.
 You still get 3 tones, 3 preset modes, 3 target types, 4 levels for the depth meter, and preset ground balance.
 You can find coins down to 7 inches deep, and it can find bigger metal objects 2 feet down.

 But which model is the best for you?
-Ton determine this, let’s consider the pertinent factors:
+Ton determines this, let’s consider the pertinent factors:

 If you’re buying the metal detector for a newbie kid, you need something small and easy to carry and use.
 The features should be understandable enough for a kid.
 It also should be affordable, because to kids it’s basically a toy.